jparkington/Electric-Brew/src/README.md

 ### `curate_meter_usage`

+Note: the documentation for this section will be reworked, since the paradigm for each `curate_` function is essentially the same, except for the addition of `schema` in this first one.

 Processes all CSV files from the provided directory, integrates the specified schema, and subsequently consolidates the data into a partitioned `.parquet` file in the designated output directory.
 This conversion and curation process is optimized with `snappy` compression for efficiency.

 **Signature**